 Gavin is a science fiction author currently completing a novel as the thesis project for a master’s in creative writing.
-He has a bachelor’s degree in computer science, works in IT, and loves games, science fiction, and investigating how things work.
+He has a graduate certificate in professional writing and a bachelor’s degree in computer science.
+He works in IT, and loves games, science fiction, and investigating how things work.
 He especially enjoys reading and watching videos about popular science.

 He grew up in the south of England and moved with his American wife to Thailand for one year before moving to beautiful, quiet, New Hampshire a few years ago.